Get insider access

 Volume 9.40 in³ (154.04 cm³)

-These buds have a good carrying case.
-Although it's bulky in design, it feels sturdy and durable.
+The carrying case is good.
+It's on the bulky side, but it feels sturdy and durable.
 It has a lock mechanism to help prevent the headphones from falling out when you're on the go.
 There are five LED lights to indicate the case's battery life, and there's a dedicated Bluetooth pairing button.
+You can charge it via USB-C or wirelessly with a Qi-enabled charger.

 8.0